In Asia, influencers can’t be ignored

 In Asia, influencer culture is still being defined

-In Asia, an “influencer” is generally regarded as a person who utilizes SNS in his/her work and has a certain number of fans, followers, and page views.
+In Asia, an “influencer” is generally regarded as a person who utilizes social media in his/her work and has a certain number of fans, followers, and page views.

 As we talked about in the previous article, in the US, influencers can be found on a variety of social platforms.